The Changing Role of the Traditional Local Miami CPA Firm

-While most Miami CPA Firm prefer to be contacted by email, and dread the thought of a client requesting a printed copy of their tax return, almost all of our desks are full of brightly lit monitors displaying a myriad of data.
+While most Miami CPA firms prefer to be contacted by email and dread the thought of a client requesting a printed copy of their tax return, almost all of our desks are full of brightly lit monitors displaying a myriad of data.
 Although most of our familiar tools have been upgraded, we have continued to provide services based on a legacy business model.

 For decades, the local Miami CPA Firm was a transactional-based business, only working when our clients brought us something to do.
 We prepared periodic financial statements, a year-end tax return, and perhaps random ad-hoc projects brought to us by the client throughout the year.
 We watched gradually as the client began to take billable time away from us as they began to pursue other alternatives.

-The user friendliness of such software as QuickBooks and TurboTax made it a viable solution for companies looking to manage their own accounting, tax-preparation, and Accounting and Bookkeeping activities.
-Firms were no longer on the forefront of each client’s financial information, but rather sidelined as clients began to assume the role that we once held.
+The user-friendliness of such software as QuickBooks and TurboTax made it a viable solution for companies looking to manage their own accounting, tax preparation, and Accounting and Bookkeeping activities.
+Firms were no longer at the forefront of each client’s financial information but rather sidelined as clients began to assume the role that we once held.

-While most Miami CPA Firm would view these revolutionary changes as a threat, my practice views them as an opportunity for business growth.
+While most Miami CPA firms would view these revolutionary changes as a threat, my practice views them as an opportunity for business growth.
 Over the last several years, we have heavily invested in innovative technology and training to become the Miami CPA Firm of the future.
-The fierce competition has encouraged us to become more dedicated to improving work flows, accelerating change, and speeding up existing processes in order to improve client services and increase satisfaction.
+The fierce competition has encouraged us to become more dedicated to improving workflows, accelerating change, and speeding up existing processes in order to improve client services and increase satisfaction.

-The client’s initial motivation for pursuing accounting software was not to replace our expertise, but rather minimize the cost of busy work.
-When clients handed over their records, they did not know how many hours Miami CPA’s were performing for them, or understand all the crucial activities associated with preparing consolidated financial statements.
-Helping our client’s understand the exact nature of the services Miami CPA Firm provide, became key to establishing a strong, long-term professional relationship.
+The client’s initial motivation for pursuing accounting software was not to replace our expertise, but rather minimize the cost of busywork.
+When clients handed over their records, they did not know how many hours Miami CPA’s were performing for them or understand all the crucial activities associated with preparing consolidated financial statements.
+Helping our clients understand the exact nature of the services Miami CPA Firm provides, became key to establishing a strong, long-term professional relationship.

-To continue to help our business grow, we look for clients that have a need for an Miami Accountant, and have a positive cash flow.
-If they are a good fit for our Miami CPA Firm, we perform a needs based assessment to determine the type of services that will best benefit them, and establish a fixed fee to accommodate for our services.
+To continue to help our business grow, we look for clients that have a need for a Miami Accountant and have a positive cash flow.
+If they are a good fit for our Miami CPA Firm, we perform a needs-based assessment to determine the type of services that will best benefit them, and establish a fixed fee to accommodate for our services.
 Through specialization, deliberation, and lucrative measures, our firm will customize its services specifically to meet each client’s needs.

 Over the next three articles, I will outline the various levels of outsourced CFO services and describe how to successfully implement it to become one of the most prosperous aspects of your firm.